 The conflict’s obscurity, however, also suited the SAS operators who took part in it.
 This was a time before the Iranian embassy siege and the Falklands war catapulted these warriors to the limelight; secrecy was still the order of the day.
 Compounding to the war’s secrecy was the nature of Oman’s political structure: no free press was allowed in the autocratic Sultanate, which, at the time, was a country under Sharia Law and very much still in the middle ages.

-And topping all else, they fought a battle against all odds, by a medieval fort, that has achieved legendary proportions and incites controversy to this day.
+And topping all else, they fought a battle by a medieval fort against all odds; a battle that has achieved legendary proportions and incites controversy to this day.
 After much sweat and blood, victory was eventually achieved in 1976.
 Keep an eye out for more articles on how they did it.